MatanElbaz/CarSystem-Back_End/README.md

 Welcome to CarSystem !
 <br>
-Full-Stack application that allows you to manage, insert / edit and retrieve data.
+Full-Stack application that allows you to manage car system.
 <br>
-This system has a server-side which is created with Java Sprin-Boot,
+This application has a server-side which is created with Java Sprin-Boot,
 <br>
 and a client side which is created with Angular.
 <br>